-Key Tip: If an individual is assessed or determined ineligible for Medicaid and CHIP, an eligibility determination notice will state whether that individual can enroll in a QHP and receive APTC and CSRs.
+Key Tip: If an individual is assessed or determined ineligible for Medicaid and CHIP, their EDN will state whether that individual can enroll in a QHP and receive APTC and CSRs.

-You can find more detailed information about assisting consumers with Medicaid and CHIP eligibility in the Medicaid and CHIP: Fast Facts for Assisters tip sheet at Marketplace.cms.gov/technical-assistance-resources/fast-facts-medicaid-chip.pdf.
+You can find more detailed information about assisting consumers with Medicaid and CHIP eligibility in the Medicaid and CHIP Overview tip sheet at Marketplace.cms.gov/technical-assistance-resources/fast-facts-medicaid-chip.pdf.